128 Forrest Park Boulevard,

 1 person favorited this theater

-The Knoxville Drive-In was built in 1950 and closed in 1982.
-When I lived in Knoxville during the 70’s, it was run by ABC Theatres who later sold out to Plitt I believe.
+The Knoxville Drive-In was opened on April 2, 1949, and closed in 1982.
+When I lived in Knoxville during the 1970’s, it was run by ABC Theatres who later sold out to Plitt I believe.

-They usually showed A list movies, but I did see some great horror movies like THE BEAST MUST DIE, THE SPECTRE OF EDGAR ALLAN POE, and LET’S SCARE JESSICA TO DEATH there.
-I remember one time in the 70’s, they ran a double feature of the original 1931 DRACULA and FRANKENSTEIN there at a time when there were no “art houses” or retro movie theatres in Knoxville.
+They usually showed A list movies, but I did see some great horror movies like “The Beast Must Die”, “The Spectre of Edgar Allan Poe”, and “Let’s Scare Jessica to Death” there.
+I remember one time in the 1970’s, they ran a double feature of the original 1931 “Dracula” and “Frankenstein” there at a time when there were no “art houses” or retro movie theatres in Knoxville.
 I think there is a grocery store on the site now.

 Just login to your account and subscribe to this theater